Regular procedure

 Scope and intensity of review

-Furthermore, when assessing the appeal, the Regional Court takes into consideration all the new facts and circumstances which appear after the decision issued by the IND.
-This is the so-called ex nunc examination of the appeal.[54]
+Furthermore, when assessing the appeal, the Regional Court takes into consideration all new facts and circumstances which appear after the decision issued by the IND.
+This is the so-called ex nunc examination of the appeal.[77]

 Onward appeal before the Council of State

-After a decision in the regular and extended asylum procedure is taken by the Regional Court, either the asylum seeker and/or the IND may appeal against the decision of the regional court to the Council of State.[55]
-The IND makes use of this possibility especially in matters of principle, for example if a court judges that a particular minority is systematically subjected to a violation of Article 3 ECHR.
-The Council of State carries out a marginal ex tunc review of the (judicial) judgment of the Regional Court and does not examine the facts of the case.[56]
+After the Regional Court issues a judgment regarding the IND’s decision, both the asylum seeker and the IND may appeal the decision of the Regional court to the Council of State.[78]
+The IND makes use of this possibility especially in matters of principle, for example if a Regional Court concludes that a particular minority is systematically subjected to a violation of Article 3 of the European Convention on Human Rights (ECHR).
+The Council of State carries out a marginal ex tunc review of the Regional Court’s judgment and does not examine the facts of the case.[79]

 Initially, a provisional measure could only be requested in case of urgency, such as imminent deportation, detention or termination of reception, but this condition no longer applies.
-The Council of State changed its course as a result of the ECtHR judgment in A.M v.
-The Netherlands of 5 July 2016.[59]
-According to the EctHR appeal on the Council of State, in its existing form, did not qualify as an effective remedy.
-The Council of State made clear that it is no longer necessary to wait until a expulsion date has been set, an asylum seeker can now submit a request for a provisional measure at the time of appeal.[60]
-Also, the Council of State made clear that a request for a provisional measure preventing expulsion will be granted if the asylum request is considered to have an arguable claim in the sense of Article 3 of the European Convention on Human Rights (ECHR).[61]
+The Council of State changed its course as a result of the ECtHR judgment in A.M. v.
+The Netherlands of 5 July 2016.[82]
+According to the ECtHR, onward appeal to the Council of State, in its existing form, did not qualify as an effective remedy.
+The Council of State made clear that it is no longer necessary to wait for an expulsion date to be set.
+An asylum seeker can now submit a request for a provisional measure at the time of appeal.[83]
+The Council of State also made clear that a request for a provisional measure preventing expulsion will be granted if the asylum request is considered to have an arguable claim in the sense of Article 3 ECHR.[84]
 If granted, a provisional measure allows for reception facilities.

 Legal assistance